-All the natural chemical reaction follow a general trend because they take place in a direction which results in an ultimate decrease in the chemical energy of the universe.
+All the natural reaction follow a general trend because they take place in a direction which results in an ultimate decrease in the chemical energy of the universe.
 Thus the exothermic vs endothermic reaction differ by definition as

 - Exothermic chemical reactions are accompanied by the emission of energy.

-- Endothermic chemical reactions are accompanied by the absorption of energies.
+- But endothermic chemical reactions are accompanied by the absorption of energies.

-Many exothermic reactions are reversible and the reverse process must be endothermic in nature.
+Many exothermic reactions are reversible thus the reverse process must be endothermic in nature.

 For example, the synthesis of ammonia is an endothermic reversible reaction but the reverse process going vs exothermic.

-To study the spontaneous process of a chemical reaction two factors control the ultimate energy change of the chemical reaction.
+For the spontaneous process, two factors control the ultimate energy change of the chemical reaction.

 - Enthalpy change (ΔH).